Where to stay in Lisbon for first timers

 Cons:

-• Can be quite expensive, especially for accommodation and shopping
+• Can be quite expensive, especially for dining and shopping

 • Lacks the traditional charm of older neighbourhoods